-All admitted first-time freshmen from outside SDSU's local admission area are required to live on campus for their first year.
-In addition, all first-time freshman participants in the University Honors Program are required to live on campus.
-SDSU highly encourages all students to live on campus for at least two years while studying at the university.
+All admitted first-time freshmen from outside SDSU's local admission area are required to live on campus for their first two years.

-- If you are required to live in on-campus housing, you must submit the license agreement and $375 initial payment by the May 1 Intent to Enroll deadline or your admission will be canceled.
+- Once your completed License Agreement and nonrefundable $375 initial payment are received by the university, the Office of Housing Administration will send you an email acknowledgment and space confirmation.
+If you are required to live in on-campus housing, you must submit the License Agreement and nonrefundable $375 initial payment by May 4 or your admission will be canceled.

-- Student housing preferences will be considered, but students will be assigned to a single, double, or triple space depending on availability.
+- Student housing interests will be considered, but the majority of students will be assigned to a triple occupancy room.
+Students will be assigned single, double, or quad occupancy rooms based on availability.

 Residential Learning Communities

 SDSU provides a variety of living communities tailored to your major and interests.
 Space is limited in these communities.
 If you choose to live on campus, SDSU recommends you live in a residential learning community.
 Residential learning communities (RLCs) are designed to assist students living on campus as they make the transition from high school to college.
 Participants are enrolled as a group in a set of connected courses.
 Being a part of an RLC will help you to develop life-long friendships and help make SDSU feel like a smaller place.
 Resident Advisors and Academic Mentors create great communities through floor events, guest lectures, field trips, and one-on-one support.